advanderveer/ep/README.md

 - Automatically encodes and decodes HTTP payloads using __content negotation__
 - Uses __language negotiation__ os your code can use best supported language for translations
 - __Well tested__, benchmarked and depends only on the standard library
+- Supports __streaming__ requests and responses

+## Making error handling less unwieldy
+- Don't need a logger to see them
+- Don't need to create custom output
+- Don't need to setup a custom template with a specific name

+The general premise is ok, the response will store any errors that it encounters during the response lifecycle and renders an output of it instead of the actual output.
+But having the different error types is confusing.

+- Maybe just one config that turns errors into outputs.
+Also handle panics?
+- Suitable for errors that are always handler wide: unexpected server errors and client errors.
+- AppErrors are confusing, just for custom status code?
+Basically an utility to render an error output with a certain status code and message.
+- Question is, may the error returned from exec methods be used for rendering "expected" errors, like 404 or 412?
+If so, an handler basically has two outputs the "appError" output and the output type.
+That is confusing, it's probably better if the main Output type would have a "error" embedded type and an "valid" embedded type, with optional rendering of it.
+The status would be a function of that with hooks.
+- Question: what will be the default behaviour of the error handler func.
+Like net/html it might just log to stderr by default.
+But what json/html would it render?
+- What happens if the output doesn't have a template method? maybe configure the template encoding with a default template so it doesn't crash with weird errors?
+- Or maybe just skip encoding by default?

 ## Backlog
 - [x] MUST   get kitchen example back to work